ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.59.1] 11.05.2021 =
+* New: Multisite: When update role at the main site with "Apply to all sites" option and PHP constant URE_MULTISITE_DIRECT_UPDATE === 1 (update roles directly in database, not via WordPress API),
+*   URE overwrites all subsite roles with roles from the main site.
+It's possible now to leave selected role(s) for selected subsite(s) unchanged: add filter 'ure_network_update_leave_roles' and
+*   return from it the array like this one - array( (int) blog_id => array('role_id1', 'role_id2', ... );
+* Update: "Other roles" section at user profile is available now only for users with 'promote_users' capability.
+* Update: Notice at the top of URE page about action result is not removed automatically after 7 seconds as earlier.
+* Update: 'ure_sort_wp_roles_list' filter accepts these values for the single input parameter: false - leave roles list as it is; true, 'id' - sort roles list by role ID; 'name' - sort roles by role name.

 = [4.59] 05.04.2021 =
 * Update: PHP constant URE_WP_ADMIN_URL was replaced with direct 'admin_url()' call to respect the 'admin_url' filter applied by the get_admin_url() WordPress API function.